-I don't believe in diets and fast ways of loosing weight and I always been more or less slim in my life thanks to what my mum taught me when I was a kid.
-She was a model back in the 80s and she knows a lot of tips and tricks on how stay fit.
+I don't believe in diets and fast ways of losing weight and I have always been more or less slim in my life thanks to what my mum taught me when I was a kid.
+She was a model back in the 80s and she knows a lot of tips and tricks on how to stay fit.
 Her only concern about our diet was and still is being healthy and as we all know, being overweight can potentially lead to physical and mental health issues.

 The rules are simple: